Syn.: Erica cinerea L. var. maderensis DC., Erica cinerea Lowe non L.

 Distribution: Endemic species of Portuguese island Madeira.

-Habitat: Grows scattered or rarely on rocks, rocky slopes and screes in mountainous central region of Madeira, at altitudes of 1400–1800 m.
+Ecology: Grows scattered or rarely on rocks, rocky slopes and screes in mountainous central region of Madeira, at altitudes of 1400–1800 m.
+Flowers from June to August.

-Description: Low shrub, very ramose, 50–80(–100) cm high.
+Description: Evergreen small shrub, very ramose, 50–80(–100) cm tall.
 The leaves are persistent, linear, whorled, 5–9 mm long.
-The flowers with oblong and bell-shaped corolla, forming lateral or end racemes.
-Flowers from June to August.
+The flowers with oblong and bell-shaped corolla, forming lateral or terminal racemes.
+The fruit is a capsule.